ozmen54/SWE307-2023/Grading.md

 * Groups are called to present their work based on a random number announced in the class.
 * One person can be a speaker or members can present stages separately in one session.
 * All group members are expected in the board while presenting.
 Absent members will be penalized according to excuse.
-* Have all necessary data ("emp.csv", "dept.csv") and image files provided ready in your computer local filesystem as well as proper places under HDFS.
+* Have all necessary data ("emp.csv", "dept.csv") and image files provided ready in your computer local filesystem as well as proper locations under HDFS.
 * Group members help each other to hook their computer to the projector quickly.
 * Members (and groups) who are not contributed at all, and do not show up at presentation will get 0 (zero) grade.